 - 3 ounces fresh or canned crab meat drained and finely chopped

 - Heat oven to 350 degrees F. (325 convection oven)

 - Spray small casserole dish or sheet pan lightly with cooking spray; set aside.

-- In small bowl, add cream cheese, crab meat, pepper, and garlic salt.
+- In small bowl, add cream cheese, crab meat, pepper, garlic salt and onion powder.
 Stir to combine.

 - Melt 1 Tablespoon butter in small saute pan over medium heat.
-Add chopped mushroom stems and scallion and saute until softened, 2-3 minutes.
-Remove from heat; stir in bread crumbs.
-Add mushroom mixture to bowl with cream cheese mixture; stir to combine.
+Add chopped mushroom stems and scallion; saute until softened, 2-3 minutes.
+Remove pan from heat and stir in bread crumbs.
+Add mushroom mixture to bowl with cream cheese mixture and stir to combine.

 - Use a small spoon to evenly distribute filling into each mushroom cap.

-- Bake 18-20 minutes, or until tops are lightly browned and cheese has melted.
+- Bake at 350 F. for 18-20 minutes, or until tops are lightly browned and cream cheese has melted.